 Travelling by ferry from the UK to France and back can be a more relaxing and less expensive option than flying albeit a more time consuming one. the most popular ferry from the UK to France is Dover to Calais, (see above map for best driving route from Calais to the 3 Valleys), with 16 daily crossings .
 Dover to Dunkirk is the 2nd most popular with 12 daily crossings.
 For more info on UK to France Ferries please visit Direct Ferries.

 There are 2 Irish ferry ports servicing France: Dublin (connecting Roscoff and Cherbourg) & Rosslare (connecting Roscoff).
 Both of these ports are in the north-west of France.
 Meribel, being in the east of France, means a total drive time of over 11 hours.
 This would not be advisable without having a sleep during the journey or, if there is more than one capable driver, driving in shifts.
 See the following map for directions from both Roscoff and Cherbourg to Meribel.
 Again, Please note that your sat nav routing will take you through Paris, which is not a time saver.
 The routes furthest south, on the maps below (taking you through Tours and Bourges), in our experience, will save both time and hassle.

 If you live in London or the South East, then you can easily take the train to Meribel.
-It's a a leisurely way to travel to the French Alps would be to take the Eurostar Snowtrain which departs every Friday night (overnight train) and Saturday morning (daytime train).
+It's a a leisurely way to travel to the French Alps.
+The best way would be to take the Eurostar Snowtrain which departs every Friday night (overnight train) and Saturday morning (daytime train).

 The train departs London St Pancras or Ashford and travels direct to Moutiers and it is possible to travel with up to 2 suitcases as well as a ski/board bag.
 The overnight train is alcohol-free too, so you can arrive fresh and ready for an extra day skiing on the Saturday!
 For more information, visit the Eurostar website